ying-gao/starter-academic/content/publication/social-capital-and-compliance-among-informal-workers-during-the-covid-19-crisis/index.md

 publishDate: "2021-01-18T13:52:22.268Z"

 # Publication name and optional abbreviated publication name.
-publication: In *Technology and the Transition from Informal to Formal Economy*
+publication: In *ILO-ESCAP Research Forum on Technology and the Transition from Informal to Formal Economy*
 publication_short: In *ILO-ESCAP Research Forum*

 abstract: Using original representative mobile survey of Indonesian informal workers, I show that informal workers generally have lower support for strict public health policies, but social capital in the form of particularistic local associations can increase policy acceptance.